lukasbrunner/model_learning/README.md

 ----------------------------------------------

 ---
-**NOTE:** the training data will not be made available but all original datasets are publicly available and trained classifiers are provided.
-See Brunner and Sippel (in review) for details on the datasets used and their sources.

-**NOTE:** the testdata are not yet available.
+**NOTE:** the data are not yet available.
 They will be linked here from a Zonodo repository once the paper is published.

 ---

 The folder contains three example workflows.
 For all cases ocean temperature grid cells (land masked - lm) are used as features with the mean over all features subtracted (daily global mean removed - gm).
-Trained classifiers are saved in the `./trained_classifiers` folder.
+Trained classifiers are saved in the `./data/trained_classifiers` folder.

 1. Training and testing on all datasets but in different time periods (temporally out-of-sample).
     - `./binary_logreg_fit.ipynb`